MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/media.md

 ### POST /groups/{groupId}/actions

-You can post media files
+Once you have uploaded the media file, you can post a media file to a group by using below API

     POST https://{api_root}/groups/{groupId}/actions